wp-plugins/wp-backitup/readme.txt

 Initial version of the plugin released.

 == Upgrade Notice ==

+= 1.5.0 =
+Critical upgrade: Fixes to backup and import processes to work on a wider range of hosts.

 = 1.4.2 =
 Recommended upgrade: Many people on shared hosting will now be able to backup their database.